 with Charlotte Watts 500RYT SYT (Yoga Alliance UK)

-Charlotte runs various yoga teacher training events across the UK for yoga teachers wanting to deepen their student experience.
-Wellness professionals with yoga experience and trainee teachers are also welcome to apply.
+Charlotte runs various yoga teacher training events across the UK for yoga teachers wanting to deepen their study and teaching.
+Wellness professionals with yoga experience and trainee teachers are also welcome to apply (unless specified otherwise).
+See here for Charlotte’s full Yoga Teachers’ Schedule.

 Charlotte and Leah have been teaching their Yogacampus courses with many years at the London and Manchester venues.
 These three-day courses that explore how psycho-social stress – the ‘neck-up’, ruminating stress we tend to get stuck in in modern societies – can affect people and how the modern body needs special consideration for the way the average student lives their lives.
 You will understand how to teach yoga in a way which is effective, gentle and appropriate to the individual with stressed body systems, their particular responses, energetics, mind-sets and postural considerations.
 Grounding, mindful and somatic work will be explored to help you promote healing, energy and positive change in your teaching.

-The course can be taken on its own or followed (at any time) by the one for Teaching Yoga for ME/ Chronic Fatigue Syndrome (see below) for accreditation for the full 5 day course, on completion of a final assessment.
+The course can be taken on its own or followed (at any time) by the one for Teaching Yoga for Fatigue Conditions and Energy Support (see below) for accreditation for the full 6 day course, on completion of a final assessment.

-As with the previous course on Teaching Yoga for Stress and Burnout (see above), these two-day courses will explore how psycho-social stress – the ‘neck-up’, ruminating stress we tend to get stuck in in modern societies – can affect people and how the modern body needs special consideration for the way the average student lives their lives.
-Stress and trauma will be discussed as key contributing factors to CFS.
+As with the previous course on Teaching Yoga for Stress and Burnout (see above), these three-day courses will explore how psycho-social stress – the ‘neck-up’, ruminating stress we tend to get stuck in in modern societies – can affect people and how the modern body needs special consideration for the way the average student lives their lives.
+Stress and trauma will be discussed as key contributing factors to fatigue conditions.

 More info here (scroll down the page)